Verifying Pufferfish Privacy in Hidden Markov Models: Pufferfish Privacy Verifier: FAIER

 By setting values to $p_1$ and $p_2$ and using Algorithm \ref{algorithm:pufferfish-check}, we can get a solution showing whether it satisfies $\epsilon$-Pufferfish privacy under these values.
 In our implementation, we set $p_1 = 0.2$ and $p_2 = 0.4$, and use \zpython to check whether $\ln(2)$-Pufferfish privacy is satisfied.
 The SMT solver returns a ``sat'' result, together with an observation sequence $0$.
 This shows that $\ln(2)$-Pufferfish privacy is violated under the observation sequence $0$.
 What's more, we can also set $p_1$ and $p_2$ as variables and slightly change Algorithm \ref{algorithm:pufferfish-check} so that SMT solver will return a solution of $p_1$ and $p_2$ such that $\epsilon$-Pufferfish privacy is preserved under these values. }

-Designing privacy protection mechanisms can be tricky.
-Provably correct mechanisms can leak private information by seemingly harmless modification.
-Ideally, privacy guarantees of modified mechanisms need be re-established.
-Detailed proofs for privacy analysis sometimes are missing or overlooked in practice.
+Provably correct privacy mechanisms can leak private information by seemingly harmless modification or assumed prior knowledge.
+Ideally, privacy guarantees of practical mechanisms need be re-established.
 Our verification tool can reveal ill-designed privacy protection mechanisms easily.

-In Algorithm~\ref{algorithm:noisy-max}, we have considered multiple queries with the same maximal noisy value.
+\hide{In Algorithm~\ref{algorithm:noisy-max}, we have considered multiple queries with the same maximal noisy value.
 If more than one query have the same maximal noisy value, one of their indices is reported uniformly randomly.
 A na\"ive adoption of the standard Noisy Max algorithm only simply returns an index deterministically.
-It would not have the same privacy guarantee.
+It would not have the same privacy guarantee.}

 \hide{